Azure-Samples/tayra/README.md

 - [Azure Storage Account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview)

 ## TO-DO
-- Prepare sample audio data
-- Prepare the demo step-by-step guidance
 - Add PowerBI dashboard template with analytics
 - Add language selection option
 - Add transcription service options (currently only Fast Transcription API is used)
+- Add tracking status in the UI for all the features